 What is Glaucoma?

 Glaucoma is a hereditary eye condition and a leading cause of blindness worldwide.
-It is commonly referred to as the ‘silent thief of sight’, due to it’s gradual progression and subtle changes to our vision.
-If you have a family member who suffered from Glaucoma, it is important you have regular eye exams to monitor for Glaucoma.
+It is commonly referred to as the ‘silent thief of sight’, due to its gradual progression and subtle changes to our vision.
+If you have a family member who suffered from Glaucoma, it is important you have regular eye exams to monitor for this condition.

 What is Glaucoma?

 Glaucoma is a condition whereby the optic nerve in the eye is gradually damaged, eventually causing vision loss.
 The optic nerve transfers the visual information from your eyes to the vision centres of your brain via electrical impulses.